minprog/uva-prog-ink/10 Workshops/30 Workshop 3/20 Exercises.md

 testing; your `people` function should be able to handle this condition (hint: what is this condition?) by simply returning an empty list...

-# 3.3 Zeller's Algorithm, revisited

-This is similar to the *Program* from Week 1, but in this version we will be writing a function that takes parameters, and using dictionaries to facilitate "pretty printing" (where the answer is given to the user in a nice looking fashion).
-For the rules of the algorithm, please take a look at the description written in the Week 1 section.

-Calling `zellers("March", 10, 1940)` should give the output: `Sunday`.

-Hints:

-1. Use a dictionary to map between the month and its numerical value.

-2. You can use either a list or dictionary to convert the final output of the algorithm to the day of the week.

-3. Make sure you handle the following three points correctly.

-   * Note: If the month is January or February, then the preceding year is used for computation.
-This is because there was a period in history when March 1st, not January 1st, was the beginning of the year.

-   * If the computed value of R is a negative number, add 7 to get a nonnegative number between 0 and 6.

-   * You might need to use one of the following (but, maybe not): To convert the string '90' to the number 90, use `int('90')`; to convert the int 90 to the string '90', use `str(90)`.

 # Double check

 For every problem, check the following: